Skip to content

 • the promotion of a genuinely novel design.

 In practice, the rationale for a fire safety design may include a number of these factors and how they interact with each other.
-The value to HSE of having a clear understanding of the rationale for the fire safety design is to have confidence that fire safety matters have been considered from the start and the applicant’s approach to the development has been reflective and transparent.
+The value to the BSR of having a clear understanding of the rationale for the fire safety design is to have confidence that fire safety matters have been considered from the start and the applicant’s approach to the development has been reflective and transparent.
 In this way, the outcome of the design process at the planning stage is a holistic approach tailored to the needs of the development, rather than taking a minimalist approach to fire safety at the planning stage.

-In the context of considering a performance-based design, over reliance on building management processes and procedures is likely to be identified as a concern and HSE will regard this as unsustainable and unreliable over the lifetime of a building, particularly in new developments.
+In the context of considering a performance-based design, over reliance on building management processes and procedures is likely to be identified as a concern and the BSR will regard this as unsustainable and unreliable over the lifetime of a building, particularly in new developments.
 Designers should work to reduce management burdens and costs on future owners, occupiers, and regulators.

 If a performance-based design is used for all or part of the development, then this should be identified in section 6 of the fire statement form using the drop-down list to identify the design standard as “BS7974” or “fire engineered approach” for the development, building or building element.
 Sections 7 and 8 of the fire statement form provide space to specify and explain the actual standard used and provide cross references to more detailed explanatory text in other application documents, if needed.

 The Planning Portal is delivered by PortalPlanQuest Limited which is a joint venture between TerraQuest Solutions Limited and the Ministry of Housing, Communities & Local Government (MHCLG).
-All content © 2024 Planning Portal.
+All content © 2026 Planning Portal.

 The Planning Portal is delivered by PortalPlanQuest Limited which is a joint venture between TerraQuest Solutions Limited and the Ministry of Housing, Communities & Local Government (MHCLG).
-All content © 2024 Planning Portal.
+All content © 2026 Planning Portal.